sameerparvezsingh/img-to-pdfv2/README.md

 Double-click the application icon or Python file Select Your Images

 Click the "📁 Select Images" button
 Browse to your images location
-Select one or more images (hold Ctrl/Cmd to select multiple) Click "Open"
+Select one or more images (hold Ctrl/Cmd to select multiple)
+Click "Open"

-Choose Conversion Type
+Choose Conversion Type:
 Single PDF: Combines all images into one PDF file Individual PDFs: Creates separate PDF for each image Set Output Options